drewrwilson/vegfests/README.md

 two parts to this:
 * get data from google docs
-* make a jekyll website with the geojson data
+* make a website with the geojson data
 * website features: map, upcoming list, 2014 list. find nearby based on geo, sign up to get updates